uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ]( https://user-images.githubusercontent.com/112973190/198851767-816066d7-66ee-4aea-acea-d27d3ce12fe7.png "Light_cond"){#fig:lightning-cond}

-#### Pie Chart |Road Surface Condition
+#### Pie Chart | Road Surface Condition

+The chart in Figure @fig:surf-cond summarizes the analysis performed on the data on the influence of road surface conditions on the number of car crashes.
+It was found that 76% of the recorded crashes correspond to a “dry” road surface, which can be thought of as the least dangerous condition.
+For the not-too-favorable road surface conditions, 16% of the car crashes analyzed correspond to a “wet” road surface, 5% to “snow”, 2% to “ice” and other “unknown” road surface conditions.
+Again, this can be interpreted as a reflex of the fact that rainy/snowy days are less frequent than "dry" days.

 ![
 **Distribution of accidents by Road Surface Condition.**
 From 2017 to 2019.
 ]( https://user-images.githubusercontent.com/112973190/198915863-f53ee251-18bb-4c60-8c64-8315ef08ee9f.png "surf-cond"){#fig:surf-cond}

-The chart above summarizes the analysis performed on the data on the influence of road surface conditions on the number of car crashes.
-It was found that 76% of the recorded crashes correspond to a “dry” road surface, which can be thought of as the least dangerous condition.
-For the not-too-favorable road surface conditions, 16% of the car crashes analyzed correspond to a “wet” road surface, 5% to “snow”, 2% to “ice” and other “unknown” road surface conditions.

 #### Pie Chart | Road Defects

+When it comes to the distribution of crashes by road defects (Figure @fig:road-excl), the vast majority of the occurences (808,835 out of 883,793 observations, which accounts for 91.52%) happened were “no defects” were present in the location.
+Given that a great number of crashes happened without any road defects, it might be interesting to account for the likelihood of road defects being associated with a car crash.
+By observing the different percentages of the road defects accounted for in the dataset, “unknown” represents 78% of the data, followed by 6% for “worn surfaces”, “debris on the roadway” and “other” road defects, and 2% for “ruts and holes” and “shoulder” defects.

 ![
-**Distribution of accidents by Road Defects,** excluding No Defects condition ](https://user-images.githubusercontent.com/112973190/198915622-972e8402-da22-4a13-99fe-6995ee936c70.png "road_def_excl"){#fig:road-excl}
+**Distribution of accidents by Road Defects,**

-While analyzing the distribution of accidents by road defects, it was found that the vast majority of the incidents (808,835 out of 883,793 observations, which accounts for 91.52%) happened were “no defects” were present in the location.
-Given that a great number of crashes happened without any road defects, it might be interesting to account for the likelihood of road defects being associated with a car crash.
-Figure 6 displays the different percentages of the road defects accounted for in the dataset, where “unknown” represents 78% of the data, followed by 6% for “worn surfaces”, “debris on the roadway” and “other” road defects, and 2% for “ruts and holes” and “shoulder” defects.
+From 2017 to 2019, excluding "No Defects" condition.
+](https://user-images.githubusercontent.com/112973190/198915622-972e8402-da22-4a13-99fe-6995ee936c70.png "road_def_excl"){#fig:road-excl}

 #### Correlation between Variables

-As mentioned earlier, one of the objectives of analyzing this data is understanding how different road and environment conditions would affect crashes and their severity.
+As mentioned before, one of the objectives of analyzing this data is understanding how different road and environment conditions would affect crashes and their severity.
 This can be obtained by finding the associations between the different variables (columns) in the dataset, meaning how one variable is affected another variable.
 However, most of the variables are of categorical type, i.e., variables that are identified based on names or labels given to them and not based on numbers.
 This makes the built-in correlation functions in Python or Julia not helpful.
 One very commonly used method to measure the correlation between two categorical variables is Cramer’s V statistic.
 Cramer’s V is based on a nominal variation of Pearson’s Chi-Square Test.
 Like correlation, the output takes values between 0 and 1 (inclusive), with 0 corresponding to no association between the variables and 1 corresponding to one variable being completely determined by the other.
 On the other hand, and unlike the usual correlation, there are no negative values.
 For this project, a function was created in Python that calculates the association between any 2 categorical columns using confusion matrix which can be obtained via built-in pandas method for categorical columns.

 For this data that has 24 columns, running this function for every pair of variables would take a long time and may not give many insights.
 Therefore, the function was used to find how the column “CrashSeverity” is correlated with every other column.
 This column was chosen because finding how different conditions affect the severity of the crash is one of the most important outcomes of studying this dataset, and this would give an idea about the variables that have a significant impact on the crashes.

-The output is described in the table below:
+The output is described in Table 1:

 |                               | Association with CrashSeverity
 |:------------------------------|:-------------:|